daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 You need to include **both the inbound and outbound ports** used for the protocol, else your server would respond but traffic would never leave the subnet i.e. 443 inbound, 1025-65535 TCP outbound.

+A network ACL contains a numbered list of rules and evaluates them in the increasing order while deciding whether to allow the traffic.

 ### Stateless packet filtering

 Network ACLs perform **stateless** packet filtering.
 They remember nothing and check packets that cross the subnet border each way i.e. inbound and outbound, double checking.